Francis Gano Benedict

 Francis Gano Benedict (October 3, 1870 – April 14, 1957) was an American chemist, physiologist, and nutritionist who developed a calorimeter and a spirometer used to determine oxygen consumption and measure metabolic rate.

 Biography

 Born in Milwaukee, Wisconsin, Benedict attended Harvard University, earning his bachelor's degree in 1893 and his master's degree in 1894.
 He earned his Ph.D., magna cum laude, at Heidelberg University in 1895.
 He taught at Wesleyan University and did work for the U.S. Department of Agriculture.
-He was elected a Fellow of the American Academy of Arts and Sciences in 1909.
+He was elected a Fellow of the American Academy of Arts and Sciences in 1909, a member of the American Philosophical Society in 1910, and the United States National Academy of Sciences in 1914.
 He was also a descendant of John Gano of Revolutionary War fame, through his great-grandmother Margaret Hubbell Benedict (Gano).

 After retirement in 1937 he toured and lectured about magicians.
 He died at his home in Machiasport, Maine, aged 86.

 Fasting study

 Benedict observed Agostino Levanzin, who fasted for thirty-one days at the Carnegie nutrition laboratory.
 George F. Cahill Jr. was influenced by the study and conducted similar studies.